 Scallions from our garden.
 They should be cut in one inch long slices, on the diagonal.

 Potato Starch is used in Asian cooking and is gluten free.
-I prefer to use Asian Potato Starch rather than flour, as I love the flavor it gives when coating meat and shrimp.
+I prefer to either an Asian Potato Starch or Bob Mills, rather than flour, as I love the flavor it gives when coating meat and shrimp.
 If you don’t have any, go a head and use cornstarch.

 It’s best to make a slurry with the Potato Starch.
 Using a glass measuring cup, remove about a quarter cup of the hot liquid sauce from the Pressure Cooker.
 Slowly Whisk in Potato Starch and keep Whisking until the liquid is smooth.